hawk/lux/INSTALL.md

 Installation
 ============

-On MacOS, Lux can be installed with `brew install hawk/homebrew-hawk/lux`.
+On MacOS, Lux can be installed with

+>     brew tap hawk/homebrew-hawk
+>     brew install lux

 It will install Erlang and whatewer else Lux needs.

 TLDR;